nico-palmar/class_profile_1A_data_ML_analysis/README.md

 ----

-### Note: This is not the full repo.
+### Note: This is not the full repo; this repo only contains data analysis done by me using ML.
 To see other visualizations created by me and the rest of the team, [click here](https://github.com/SYDE-25/Class-Profile1A-Data-Analysis)

 ___